Table Of Contents

 - If this did not help, ask your hosting company to verify your permission settings.

-- If nothing helped, you can download Elementor Pro via your Elementor Account in https://my.elementor.com.
-You will find the file in Purchases > View Details and Downloads.
-Once the file downloaded, go to your WP Dashboard, delete Elementor Pro, then in Plugins, click on “Add New” and upload the file of the new version downloaded from elementor.com.
+- If nothing helped, you can download Elementor Pro via your My Elementor dashboard.
+Click on the download icon () at the top of the screen.
+Once the file downloaded, go to your WordPress dashboard, delete Elementor Pro, then in Plugins, click on “Add New” and upload the file of the new version downloaded from elementor.com.

 I Receive This Error – “Update Failed: Download failed.
 Unauthorized”